Dark Skies Festival

 In an urban area you'll be lucky to see 20 stars on a clear night, but in an area of low light pollution, such as our National Parks, you could see as many as 2,000.

-- A state-of-the-art, multimedia, indoor planetarium pop-up experience, a 360 degree journey through the stars inside this inflatable dome!
+- A multimedia, indoor planetarium pop-up experience, a 360 degree journey through the stars

-- Storytelling, telescope-making, rocket building, planet pompoms and other crafty activities
+- Storytelling, rocket building, lantern making and other crafty activities

 - Night Vision using the latest infra-red technology